Pandemic Politics: Wisconsin Primary Moving Forward

 More than 2,500 National Guard troops were dispatched to staff the polls, where they were expected to help perform the normal functions of poll workers while also distributing hand sanitizer.
 In Madison, city workers erected Plexiglas barriers to protect poll workers, and voters were encouraged to bring their own pens to mark the ballots.

 Kat Devlin, a magazine editor who works from her home in Milwaukee, applied for an absentee ballot during the third week in March but never received it.
-She decided to vote early and on Friday afternoon ventured out to a downtown municipal building.
 The state should have postponed the election, she said.

 Peoples reported from Montclair, New Jersey.